Avicii: True Stories: Release

 Avicii: True Stories had a limited theatrical release on 26 October 2017.
+On 20 April 2018, Bergling killed himself while on holiday in Muscat, Oman.
 The documentary was released worldwide on Netflix on 28 December 2018.
-Six months after the release, Bergling took his own life while on holiday in Muscat, Oman.

 Reception

 Review aggregator website Rotten Tomatoes reported an approval rating of 83%, based on six reviews, with an average rating of 9/10.

 Joshua Speiser, writing for Film Threat, stated that the film was "well worth viewing; a portrait of an incredibly talented artist who "captured lightning in a bottle" time and again during his tragically short life."
 Frank Scheck, writing for The Hollywood Reporter, said that the film "delivers a visceral portrait of the personal cost that can arise from a meteoric rise to fame."
 Ben Kenigsberg, writing for The New York Times, described the film as "a portrait of an artist who loved making music but hated the stresses of performing", concluding: "the director, Levan Tsikurishvili, never reconciles the movie's competing impulses.
 It's part promotional video, part backstage doc and — in retrospect — part tragedy."

 Katie Walsh, writing for the Los Angeles Times, criticized the film for not acknowledging Bergling's death at the end, concluding that "There's a sense of dread as the film wraps up, knowing where the real-life story ended, and it's increasingly out of step with the rosy picture painted by Tsikurishvili.
 Is he compelled to update the film or leave us with an image of Bergling in his freest moment?
 Ultimately, it feels like only part of the story, and therefore not entirely true."